stamparm/maltrail/packaging/README.md

 `install.sh` installs the systemd units when it finds systemd; on anything else it says so and leaves the processes to you.

+Windows is `install.ps1` at the repository root, and it deliberately does not register a Windows
+service: `maltrail-sensor.exe` is a console program with no Service Control Manager handler, so `sc create` reports it as "did not respond to the start request in a timely fashion" even while it runs — a worse lie than not being a service — and the alternative is shipping a wrapper that is not ours to ship.
+A scheduled task at startup, running as SYSTEM, starts it where a service would, restarts it on failure, and is removable with tools already on the machine.

 These lived at the repository root until 3.3, which quietly said systemd was *the* way to run Maltrail.
 It is not — the server is `python3 server.py` and the sensor is a single binary, and both are perfectly happy under rc.d, OpenRC, runit, s6 or a supervisor of your choosing.
 There is